-We talked to Peter Csemez of paravan interactive about online marketing and here is what he said about it.
+Peter Csemez of paravan interactive tells us about online marketing and the Covid-19 pandemic.

 First of all, how are you and your family doing in these COVID-19 times?